eweracs/glyphs-scripts/README.md

 ## Interpolation Preview
 Allows for visual interpolation, in order to add the interpolation as an instance or an intermediate layer.
 Respects multi-axis design spaces.
 Adding as an instance is still wobbly for Glyphs 3.

+## Kern Slider
+A simple tool to kern with a slider instead of using keyboard shortcuts.

 ## Make Smooth Nodes
 Finds nodes that are not set to smooth that should be smooth.
 Useful for cleaning up client projects when they don’t know how to draw properly.